Lazcluze (Lazertinib)

 What If You Miss a Dose?

-If you miss your dose, take it as soon as you remember.
-However, if it’s less than 12 hours until your next dose, skip the missed dose and take your next normal dose at the usual time.
+If you miss a dose, take it as soon as you remember unless it's less than 12 hours until your next scheduled dose.
+In that case, skip the missed dose and continue with your regular dosing schedule.
+Do not take a double dose.

 Available Tablet Strengths